 There are numberous employment opportunities and jobs in Amsterdam for international jobseekers.
 Amsterdam is the financial and business centre of the Netherlands and is home to more than 2,700 international companies, accounting for some 15 percent of overall jobs in Amsterdam.

-There are numerous major employers offering jobs in Amsterdam across a wide range of sectors: law, accountancy, banking, tax, design, environmental, digital technology, scientific, and logistics.
+There are numerous major employers across a wide range of sectors: law, accountancy, banking, tax, design, environmental, digital technology, scientific, and logistics.
 Additionally, with the Port of Amsterdam and Schipol airport (the third largest cargo airport in the world), Amsterdam is considered as one of the main gateways to the rest of Europe and the world.

 Many expats work in Amsterdam in the financial and business districts.
 The Zuidas (‘the financial mile’) has more than 700 different companies including Boston Consulting, Accenture, ING Group, Google, Rabobank, ABN Amro, Aegon, Delta Lloyd and Akzo Nobel, with Bijlmer offering another cluster of financial companies.
 Areas around the Amsterdam arena and Amstel railway station are also popular business locations, with large numbers of people employed in the Rembrandt tower and in Philips headquarters.